 March 10, 2020

-Legend has it that young Nikolai watched this German-language documentary about Brno, Czech Republic, and decided that his destiny lay not in Prague but a couple hours further southeast, in the heart of the old ‘Great Moravia’ Empire, where great new discoveries were occuring.
+Legend has it that young Nikolai watched this German-language documentary about Brno, Czech Republic, and decided that his destiny lay not in Prague but a couple of hours further southeast, in the heart of the old ‘Great Moravia’ Empire, where great new discoveries were occurring.

 So Nikolai joined our Runecast team as our first German national… and we were all quick to point out to him that ‘Nikolai’ is not a typical German name.
 He laughed, acknowledged our astute powers of observation, and now he is already a big part of the Runecast office environment (not entirely like or unlike furniture).